mercadopago/devsite-docs/guides/online-payments/checkout-pro/advanced-integration.en.md

 ## Return URL

-At the end of the payment process you have the option to **redirect the buyer to your website.** In order to do this you need to add the `back_urls` attribute and define where you want the `return to site button to redirect the buyer depending on the payment status.
+At the end of the payment process you have the option to **redirect the buyer to your website.** To do so, you need to add the `back_urls` attribute and define where you want the `return to site button to redirect the buyer depending on the payment status.

-If you want this redirection to be made automatically you need to also add the `auto_return` attribute with value `approved`.
+If you want this redirection to be made automatically, you also need to add the `auto_return` attribute with the value `approved`.

 > NOTE
 >